mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 ```
 $ cs100
 ```
 A pretty window will pop up confirming that you have enabled CS100 settings.
 Don't forget this step!
-It's crucial and will save you plenty of headache.
+It's crucial and will save you plenty of headache throughout this quarter.

 Every time you open a new terminal, you must ssh into hammer and enable CS100 settings.